Can You Carry a Weapon Without a Permit License in Georgia?

 Certain locations remain off-limits for carrying weapons, even for lawful weapons carriers.
 These include government buildings, courthouses, jails, schools, and airports.
 Carrying in these locations could result in arrest.

-Private property owners still have the right to prohibit weapons on their property .
+Private property owners still have the right to prohibit weapons on their property.

-Who Cannot Carry a Concealed Handgun Without a License?
+Who Cannot Carry a Gun in GA?

 However, it is still illegal for certain individuals to carry weapons in Georgia, including: